top of page

 A Boise state study suggests that "antigrowth sentiment in the area” and aversion to increased density in downtown cores limits the effectiveness of the TDR program and may inadvertently encourage sprawl outside urban centers, or promote the development of unprotected land near but not inside receiving areas.
 Though these confines limit the efficacy of the program in its current form, there is potential of a revamped program.

-A recent study estimates that an expanded program could shift nearly 6,000 units out of the County, into city boundaries– conserving more than 56,000 acres in sending areas.
+A 2023 study commissioned by the Land Trust estimated that an expanded program could shift nearly 6,000 residential units out of the County, into city boundaries– conserving more than 56,000 acres in sending areas.
 Beyond land conservation, compact development supports sustainable water usage and transportation choices.

-Stay up to speed with the Community Planning program and potential of a revamped Transfer of Development Rights (TDR) program.
+E-mail Community Planning Director Cece Osborn at cece@woodriverlandtrust.org to stay up to speed with the Community Planning program and express support for a revamped Transfer of Development Rights (TDR) program.

 bottom of page